pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

-This task uses the same [download-product config file][download-product-config] as `download-product` to ensure consistency across what is `put` in S3 and what is being accessed latter by `download-product-s3`.
+This task uses the same [download-product config file][download-product-config] as `download-product` to ensure consistency across what is `put` in S3 and what is being accessed later by `download-product-s3`.
 `download-product` and `download-product-s3` are designed to be used together.
 The download product config should be different between the two tasks.